BasLijten/blog/content/blog/nginx-fix-to-work-with-duende-and-bff/index.md

 however, I didn't want to ship a complete new config file just to fix this issue.
 Luckily, the ngnix ingress controller supports a [broad amount of annotations](https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/) in order to configure the ingress controller.

+Please not that the chosen values are arbitrary and should be adjusted to your specific needs.
+The following annotations can be added to the ingress resource:

 ```yaml{6-8}
 apiVersion: networking.k8s.io/v1
 kind: Ingress